camponogaraviera/aws/interview_prep/README.md

 - The frontend can always be hosted (stored on S3 and served through CloudFront) using Amplify.
 The backend of lightweight apps can be deployed with Amplify, which uses **CloudFormation** under the hood to integrate different backend services.
 However, the backend of long-running apps should be deployed on EC2 instances (directly or via Fargate).

-- AWS API Gateway + Lambda is not a suitable choice for building APIs that require persistent connections (stateful servers), because of their timeout constraints: [~29 seconds timeout for API Gateway](https://aws.amazon.com/tw/about-aws/whats-new/2024/06/amazon-api-gateway-integration-timeout-limit-29-seconds/), and [15 minutes timeout for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/configuration-timeout.html).
+If you require a stateless request-response workload, API Gateway + Lambda works great.
+However, it is not a suitable choice for building APIs that require low-latency (Lambda has cold start) and persistent (long-lived) connections, because of their timeout constraints: [~29 seconds timeout for API Gateway](https://aws.amazon.com/tw/about-aws/whats-new/2024/06/amazon-api-gateway-integration-timeout-limit-29-seconds/), and [15 minutes timeout for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/configuration-timeout.html).
+For workloads that require persistent connections, low-latency stateful communication, or continuous streaming, Express.js is a better architectural fit.

 - API Gateway WebSockets does not offer high-throughput connections, has a Max of 2 hours duration per connection (not persistent), and a default (can be extended) limit of 10k concurrent connections per account, per region.

-- If you just need a stateless request/response, API Gateway + Lambda works great.

-- If you need persistent connections, low-latency stateful communication, or streaming, Express.js (or another long-running server) is a suitable choice.

 - Fan-In: number of components that call into a service.